Top 4 Substitutes for Capers in Cooking Recipe

 Given their bitter taste, they add texture and tanginess to a variety of recipes.

 Who says you need to delay your cooking just because you’ve run out of capers to complete your recipe?
 With these worthy substitutes, you are sure to still arrive at your preferred dish without hurting its overall flavor.

-Don’t hesitate to try any of these replacements and see for yourselves what you like best as a substitute for capers, your beloved pickled flower buds.
+Don’t hesitate to try any of these caper substitutes and see for yourselves what you like best.